 Students graduating from this program will:

-- Students will write effectively about music in a cultural and historical context.
+- Demonstrate the ability to write effectively about music in a technical, cultural and historical context.

-- Students will obtain competency in written theory, aural skills and singing to attain fluency in western music.
+- Apply concepts from written theory, aural skills, sight reading and singing to attain fluency in western music.

-- Students will develop intermediate keyboarding skills in sight reading, transposition, and harmonization.
+- Develop intermediate keyboarding skills in sight reading, transposition, and harmonization.

 Program Specific Recommendations for UMKC General Education Core Coursework